Skip to content

 2. Installation and Deployment

-DataFlux Func supports multiple installation package deployment methods, allowing users to choose based on their actual situation.
+DataFlux Func supports multiple package deployment methods.
+Users can choose according to their actual situation.

-For scenarios where deployment occurs on a single host, it is recommended to deploy via downloading the installation package.
-This method is also suitable for various environments without public networks or restricted environments.
+For scenarios deploying on a single host, it is recommended to deploy by downloading the installation package.
+This method also suits environments without public internet access or with restricted access.

-For Linux, macOS, and other systems, it is recommended to use the official shell command provided to download the installation package.
-The script will automatically select the x86_64 or aarch64 architecture version based on the current environment:
+For systems like Linux and macOS, it is recommended to use the official shell command to download the installation package.
+The script will automatically select and download either the x86_64 or aarch64 architecture version based on the current environment:

 Bash